 The most popular system of supporting raspberries is called “hedgerow” system.
 Use 22.5m (8ft) long x 75mm(3in) posts driven 75cm(30in) into the soil at each end of the row.
 Supporting struts should be placed at each end.
 Using galvanised 12 gauge wire, string one row at the top and two at the half way mark.
 Canes are planted 35-45cm (14-18in) apart.
 The space between rows depends on the variety, 1.5-2m (5-6ft) for summer fruiting varieties and 2m (6ft) for autumn fruiting ones which often do not need support as their canes are short and sturdy.
 Tie the canes in as they grow.

 To ensure a good crop you will need to control the number of canes produced, with the hedgerow system this is 10 per metre.
 Any excess canes can be pulled or cut out in early May and again in mid June.

-Top dress in the spring and throughout the growing season with organic fertilizers such as J. A. Bowers fish, blood and bone or granular fertilizers such as Vitax Q4 or Growmore.
-To do this, simply scatter a handful of your chosen fertilizer around the stem of the plant and cover over with half a layer of the appropriate compost for that plant.
+Top dress in the spring and throughout the growing season with organic fertilizers such as J. A. Bowers Fish, Blood & Bone or granular fertilizers such as Vitax Q4 or Growmore.
+To do this, simply scatter a handful of your chosen fertilizer around the stem of the plant and cover over with a layer of compost.

-Seasonally these plants are available in our Seasonal plant department.
+Seasonally these plants are available in our Hardy Plant Department.
 Please speak to one of our plant experts for availability and advice.